nus-cs1010/2324-s1/docs/11-loop.md

 The statements in `<body>` will be executed if `<condition>` is true.

-Note that the syntax of the `while` loop above does not contain the `<initialize>` and the `<update>` component.
+Note that the syntax of the `while` loop above does not contain the `<initialize>` and the `<`update>` components.
 When we write the loop, however, we still need to think about them, and add them to the appropriate place in the code, as follows:

 ```C
 <initialize>